Utica City School District

-The Utica City School District is a public school district coterminous with the city of Utica, New York, United States.
+The Utica City School District is a public school district with boundaries coterminous with those of the city of Utica, New York, United States.
 It is a highly diverse urban district, having 69% racial minority students and 17% students who are English language learners in 2017.
 It is part of Oneida-Herkimer-Madison BOCES and the Conference of Big 5 School Districts, a conference of the largest urban school districts in New York State.

 History

+In 2010, the two Utica schools Proctor High School and Donovan Middle School were evaluated for restructuring by the state Department of Education in response to consistent underperformance.

 The Utica City School District was party to the case Maisto v.
 State of New York, also called the "small cities" case, with seven other districts in the state.
 This suit alleged that the state's Foundation Aid formula, which was initiated in 2007 but frozen in the 2009–10 legislative session and cut in the 2010–2011 session, did not provide adequate funding to provide a basic education to students in these districts.
 In 2021, on appeal, the Supreme Court of New York ordered the state to revise its funding to adequately provide for these districts.
 State aid accounted for about 80% of the Utica City School District budget in 2021.

 In 2013 the Utica Academy of Science charter school, run by the same group as the Syracuse Academy of Science, was established.
 The UAS diverted a few million dollars in state funding from UCSD's budget.
 A second charter school was denied permission in part due to concerns over further reducing the UCSD budget.

 In 2016, the border between the Utica City School District and New Hartford Central School District was identified by the non-profit EdBuild as the 12th most segregating school district border in the United States.

+In December of 2022, superintendent Bruce Karam was placed on administrative leave by the Board of Education following complaints from two district employees.
+A legal battle between Karam and the board followed.
+On November 21 2023, Karam was indicted by a grand jury on five charges of grand larceny and corruption.
+Louis LaPolla, who was Mayor of Utica from 1984 to 1995 and president of the school board from 2018 to 2022, was also indicted.
+Karam was accused of using district resources to mail campaign literature in support of his favored school board candidates, as well as invitations to a fundraiser for a scholarship fund run by LaPolla.
+LaPolla also faces federal mail fraud charges alleging he stole $38,000 intended for the scholarship fund.
+On November 27, the school board voted to immediately terminate Karam's employment.
+LaPolla accepted a plea deal, and pled guilty to petty larceny on February 22, 2024.
+Karam pled guilty to charges of public corruption on March 8, and was sentenced to pay restitution and a reduction of his pension benefits.